rapidez/docs/src/5.x/configuration.md

 ---
-description: How to configure Rapidez, where can de configuration be found and how the configuration works with the Magento config.
+description: How to configure Rapidez, where the configuration can be found and how the configuration works with the Magento config.
 ---

 # Configuration